Easy

 ~ Beverages.
 The Irish Cream recipe below served

 over ice is wonderful and a special treat.
-We also buy pop
+We also buy soda pop

 and beer and this seems to make everyone happy.
 You might